rpm-software-management/dnf/doc/command_ref.rst

     Disable the listed plugins specified by names or globs.

 ``--disablerepo=<repoid>``
-    Disable specific repositories by id or globs.
+    Disable specific repositories by an id or a glob.

-``--enablerepo=<repoid>``
-    Enable specific repositories by id or globs, this overrides the enabled=0 option in the specified repos configuration files.

 ``-e <error level>, --errorlevel=<error level>``
     Error output level.
 This is an integer value between 0 (no error output) and 10 (shows all error messages), default is 2.
 Deprecated, use ``-v`` instead.

+``--enablerepo=<repoid>``
+    Enable specific repositories by an id or a glob.

 ``-x <package-spec>, --exclude=<package-spec>``
     Exclude packages specified by a name or a glob from the operation.